mikaelkindborg/VimanaCode/README.md

 ## C Code Structure

+Everything is just one file split up into modules in .h files.

 As few assumptions as possible are coded into the interpreter in interp.h.
 Most of what defined the language is specified by primitives in primfuns.h.
 Many different styles are possible.

-Postfix operations are fundamental, this is not as easy to change, and in the end you might as well go with Lisp if you want prefix functions.
+Postfix operations are fundamental to the language.
+This is not so easy to change, and in the end you might as well go with Lisp if you want prefix functions.
 (Postfix notation means that the function name is the last element in a function call.)

-Everything is just one file split up into modules in .h files.

 ## Code Size